poetic-labs/jwt-mongo-sms/README.md

 sendLoginCode(phoneNumber: string) : Promise<void>
 ```

 * Sends login code via Twilio SMS.
 Upserts auth collection document for `phoneNumber` with new `loginCode` and `loginCreatedAt`.
-By default `JwtMongoSms` uses the same collection for user data as it does for auth data.
-That means this method will create your user document for you if it doesn't already exist.
-To avoid this behavior, be sure to create your user document beforehand.
+NOTE: By default `userCollectionName` and `authCollectionName` are both set to `users`.
+That means if you don't override these settings, this method will insert a user document for you (if it doesn't already exist).
+To avoid this behavior, be sure to create the user document beforehand.

 ```
 verifyLoginCode({ phoneNumber: string, loginCode: string }) : Promise<{ user: Object, authToken: string }>